sdl002/Plotting_Intro_R/README.md

 ``
 <img src="/pics/example4.png" width="500">

 In the first plot, the value `blue` is scaled to a pinkish colour, and a legend is added.
 In the second plot, the points are given the R colour blue.
+This is an important technique: __Setting vs. mapping__.

+Instead of mapping an `aesthetic` property to a `variable`, you can set it to a single value by specifying it in the `layer parameters`. *We map an aesthetic to a variable (e.g., aes(colour = cut)) or set it to a constant (e.g., colour = "red").* If you want appearance to be governed by a variable, __put the specification inside aes()__; if you want override the default size or colour, __put the value outside of aes()__.

-This is an important technique, see vignette("ggplot2-specs") for the values needed for colour and other aesthetics.
+see vignette("ggplot2-specs") for the values needed for colour and other aesthetics.

 *Different types of aesthetic attributes work better with different types of variables.* For example, __colour__ and __shape__ work well with *categorical variables*, while __size__ works well for *continuous variables*.
 The amount of data also makes a difference: if there is a lot of data it can be hard to distinguish different groups.
 An alternative solution is to use `faceting`, as described next.